Deck Construction Rules and Banned/Restricted Lists

 Modern

 Constructed decks must contain a minimum of sixty cards.
 There is no maximum deck size; however, you must be able to shuffle your deck with no assistance.
-If a player wishes to use a sideboard, it must contain exactly fifteen cards.
+If a player wishes to use a sideboard, it must contain no more than fifteen cards.

 With the exception of basic land cards, a player’s combined deck and sideboard may not contain more than four of any individual card, counted by its English card title equivalent.
 All cards named Plains, Island, Swamp, Mountain, and Forest are basic.
 (The five Ice Age Block snow-covered lands — Snow-Covered Plains, Snow-Covered Island, Snow-Covered Swamp, Snow-Covered Mountain, and Snow-Covered Forest — are also basic lands.
-Note that snow-covered lands are permitted only in formats that allow expansions from the Ice Age Block to be used.)
+Note that snow-covered lands are permitted in this format because it allows cards from the expansion Coldsnap.)

 The following card sets are permitted in Modern tournaments: